 to be freed, educated, and given equal rights.

-4. Brigham Young rejected the Curse of Cain Doctrine at first, but taught it after "The
+4. Brigham Young rejected the Curse of Cain Doctrine at first, saying that Walker Lewis, a black Mormon Elder

-5. Brigham Young implemented the priesthood and temple ban, commonly known as "The Priesthood-Ban Policy"
+5. Brigham Young implemented the priesthood and temple ban in 1848, commonly known as "The Priesthood-Ban Policy"

 6. The Curse of Cain Doctrine was called "a doctrine of the Church" by all Church leaders from 1848